whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 Before conducting the GEE, all independent variables are normalized into z-scores.

 For the GEE, two different clustering scores are assigned to each county.
-The first clustering score is just a categorical variable determined by the counties state.
+The first clustering score is just a categorical variable determined by the counties' state.
 The second clustering score is a relative risk score calculated by identifying spatial clusters from a spatial scan statistic based on the Poisson Model.
+We calculate the clusters using the spatial scan statistics package.
+We then calculate the relative risk score for each county using the formula: (rate of cases within the cluster) / (rate of cases outside the cluster).
+This is then classified into six categories based on the estimated relative risk values (<1.0, 1.00-1.99, 2.00-2.99, 3.00-3.99, 4.00-4.99, and 5.0 or more).
+The data is combined with the American Community Survey data to be used as input to the GEE models.

 #### Geographic transformations

 Although there are no explicit geographic transformations in this experiment, the variable transformations that occur during the SaTScan procedure are geographic in nature: they assign values based on spatial clustering of COVID-19 risk, which are subsequently used to define clusters in the GEE models.

-Having looked at the SATSCAN outputs from the original study, our best guess is that the author might have calculated centroids for each county before running the GEE, using a geographic coordinate system.
+Having looked at the SaTScan outputs from the original study, our best guess is that the author might have calculated centroids for each county before running the GEE, using a geographic coordinate system.

 ## Analyses

 ### Geographical characteristics

 The **coordinate reference system** is not specified in the methodology.
-Without having performed the GEE clustering analysis before, we cannot say for sure whether this.
-It seems, however, because the output coordinates are measured in in latitude and longitude, that the author used a geographic coordinate system to perform a spherical distance calculation within SaTScan.
+Census data is provided in the NAD1983 Geographic Coordinate System.
+We assume that the analysis was also conducted the NAD1983 Geographic Coordinate System because the SaTScan can perform a spherical distance calculation using latitude and longitude.

 The **spatial extent** of the study were the contiguous 49 United States (including the District of Columbia).